 “Most researchers work on one, or maybe two, of these scientific areas during their careers,” Scotch says.
 “Raina focuses on all four and has tremendous impact by bringing together other talented individuals from diverse backgrounds.”

 The Phoenix conference also concentrated on the new PLuS Alliance teaching programs.
-MacIntyre is involved in three of the first courses to be rolled out.
+MacIntyre is involved in the first courses to be rolled out.
 All are collaborations between UNSW and ASU.
-Both the Master of Public Health – Public Security and the Master of Infectious Disease Intelligence are based on UNSW courses, while the Master of Homeland Security and Emergency Management has been pioneered by ASU’s Dr Brian J. Gerber with input from UNSW.
+Both the Master of Public Health – Public Security and the Master of Infectious Disease Intelligence are UNSW degreed, while the Master of Homeland Security and Emergency Management (Biosecurity) has been pioneered by ASU’s Dr Brian J. Gerber with elective subjects from UNSW.

 Gerber, Scotch, and MacIntyre are among the first batch of scholars to be declared PLuS Alliance Fellows.
-By the end of the year, there will be around 100 – roughly a third from each of the three universities.
-Fellows are encouraged to form research partnerships, meet face-to-face frequently, and take advantage of the cross pollination of ideas and information that comes from the unprecedented partnership, which MacIntyre likens to “a mega university which is really global”.
+There are now 120 – roughly a third from each of the three universities.
+Fellows are encouraged to form research and education partnerships, meet face-to-face frequently, and take advantage of the cross pollination of ideas and information that comes from the unprecedented partnership, which MacIntyre likens to “a mega university which is truly global”.

 “We’re part of something that is breaking barriers and going into a domain no-one has gone into before.
 There is no other university alliance like this, but others will follow.”

 Being a Fellow and forming cross-border, multidisciplinary teams, says MacIntyre, creates opportunities to tap into region- and nation-specific grant and R&D schemes, which were formerly inaccessible to partners working in isolation.

 “These seed grants are just the start of that,” she says, “people forming research teams across the three universities.”